digtaalfathir/Esp32-IOBox-ws/README.md

-# ESP32 PLC WebSocket (esp32-plc-ws)
+# ESP32 IOBOX WebSocket (esp32-iobox-ws)

-ESP32 PLC WebSocket (`esp32-plc-ws`) is a versatile firmware designed for ESP32 that enables real-time I/O monitoring and control via WebSocket, OTA updates, and a built-in web interface for configuration.
-It’s especially suitable for custom PLC applications, remote monitoring systems, or energy monitoring setups using SCT-013 current sensors.
+ESP32 IOBOX WebSocket (`esp32-iobox-ws`) is a versatile firmware designed for ESP32 that enables real-time I/O monitoring and control via WebSocket, OTA updates, and a built-in web interface for configuration.
+It’s especially suitable for custom IOBOX applications, remote monitoring systems, or energy monitoring setups using SCT-013 current sensors.

 ---